- Getting started

 What is one of your best stories of systemic transformation?

-There’s an organization called United Teen Empowerment Center (UTEC) in a city called Lowell, north of Boston.
+There’s an organisation called UTEC (United Teen Empowerment Center) in a city called Lowell, north of Boston.
 They started as an open house, in this very gang-led area.
-Street workers would try to recruit youth to come to this teen center, to literally get them out of the street.
+Street workers would try to recruit youth to come to this teen centre, to literally get them out of the street.

 Can you say more about how they’re creating and seeking transformation?

-UTEC has also begun to use healing circles with youth, judges, police and correction officers.
-In the case study that we have, there’s a moment in which a youth says, "My father was beating my mother, then I had to intervene, and handle it."
+Like UTEC, there is another an internationally recognized community-based organisation serving Massachusetts and Baltimore, called Roca.
+They also use healing circles with youth, judges, police and correction officers.
+We wrote a case study about their practices.
+In it we describe how, there’s a moment in which a youth says, "My father was beating my mother, then I had to intervene, and handle it."
 One of the police officers responds, "I was your arresting officer.
 If I would've known this, I would've reacted like you."
 He shows empathy.
 That's the power that starts to change the system.
 If you want to change the system, bring the system in the room.
 But it's not enough just to bring it in the room, you have to get the system to relate in a completely transformative way.

 These circles are nothing new.
 We call that a technology that has existed over the ages.
 It's the way our ancestors relate, it's the way we relate together as a family.
 Healing circles in particular, there are different ways of doing this, there are different traditions.

-In the case, for example, of Roca [an internationally recognized community-based organization serving Massachusetts and Baltimore], the facilitators of this healing circle learn their practice from the Tagish Tlingit people in the Yukon territories.
+Roca’s facilitators of healing circles learn their practice from the Tagish Tlingit people in the Yukon territories.
 The indigenous communities in the United States, and also in other parts, do healing circles on a daily basis or on a regular basis.
 You do have to have a certain skill as the facilitator.
 If we believe, like I do, in spirituality or energy, the healing circle facilitator, how you arrive, how you show up is truly going to change the dynamic.

 One of the important things about these healing circles is that they establish horizontality from the get-go.
 Sitting in a circle, not having edges, being all at the same level already changes the way that you're starting to perceive each other.